Mobile push notifications

 Huawei devices still use Android OS but have created a separate push service; originally, they used Firebase.
 Messages will be sent only via Huawei push service to avoid duplicate delivery to profiles that have both the original Android Firebase push token, and Huawei push token.
 Selecting the Android target device under the push node setting will follow the same logic and send a push via Firebase or Huawei.

 A list of campaign events is tracked when push notifications fail to be delivered.
-Those events are not coming directly from our SDK but are coming from third parties.
-If they occur, please contact your provider.
-Here is a small overview of the errors that might occur:
+Those events aren't coming directly from our SDK but are coming from third parties.
+If they occur, contact your provider.
+Here's a small overview of the errors that might occur:

 Why mobile push notification was not sent

-Unfortunately, the exact error is often not propagated to the alert returned by the test functionality.
+The exact error is often not propagated to the alert returned by the test functionality.
 The best way to get detailed information on the error cause is to launch a live scenario that would send the push notification to your test customer profile.
-Keep in mind that you would need to include a condition node that will let through only the desired test profiles.
+Include a condition node that will let through only the desired test profiles.

-After you have launched the scenario, navigate to the customer profile page and find the corresponding campaign event.
+After you've launched the scenario, go to the customer profile page and find the corresponding campaign event.
 The error code will be propagated to the error attribute of the campaign event, while a short human-readable error description will be propagated to the comment attribute in case of APNs, and to status_code and error attributes in case of Firebase Cloud Messaging and Huawei Push notification service respectively.

 From here, you can follow the documentation on the error codes from the push providers: